-Contact Policy: The preferred method of communication is in-person during the online office hours.
+Contact Policy: The preferred method of communication is in-person during the lecture and tutorial meetings.
 Due to the size of the class, e-mail communication will be reserved only for urgent administrative questions.
 First, please make sure that your question is not already answered on the syllabus or the announcements posted on the course website.
 In most cases, it is.
-If you have any course content related questions, they should be asked during the instructor or TA office hours.
-If you have any administrative questions that are not urgent, likewise, they should be asked during the instructor or TA office hours.
-If you have urgent administrative questions, you should contact Cory Langlais (cory.langlais@mail.utoronto.ca), who is the Head TA for ECO208.
+If you have any course content related questions, they should be asked during the lecture or tutorial meetings.
+If you have any administrative questions that are not urgent, likewise, they should be asked during the lecture or tutorial meetings.
+If you have any administrative questions that are not urgent, likewise, they should be asked during the lecture or tutorial meetings.
+If you have urgent administrative questions, you should contact Cory Langlais (cory.langlais@mail.utoronto.ca).
 In such a case, please make sure to identify yourself (full name) and use your official utoronto.ca e-mail account.
 Failure to follow the described contact policy can affect your grade negatively, as explained below.